 ReShea Balams is an Atlanta hospital negligence lawyer who seeks to help clients recover from all responsible parties when they have been the victims of medical malpractice.
 Preventable medical errors due to the failure of hospital staff can lead to expensive medical bills, along with much pain and suffering.
-If you've suffered due to medical malpractice at a hospital, call Balams Law Group today at (404) 445-2005 to schedule a free consultation.
+If you've suffered due to medical malpractice at a hospital, call The Balams Firm today at (404) 445-2005 to schedule a free consultation.

 Under the doctrine of "respondeat superior," an employer is liable for the negligence of its employees if the action was done in the scope of employment for the negligent actor.
 A medical professional is negligent is he or she does not meet the high standards of his or her profession.

 Most doctors and surgeons are not actual employees of the hospital where they practice.
 They are independent contractors.